PGCIL's net profit rises 6 pc to Rs 3,526 cr in Mar quarter | Business

 The final dividend would be paid within 30 days from the date of its declaration at the AGM.
 This final dividend is in addition to the first interim dividend of Rs 5 per share paid on January 8 this year, and second interim dividend of Rs 4 per share paid on March 30 this year, for the financial year 2020-21.
 The total dividend, including interim dividend, for the financial year 2020-21 stood at Rs 12 per share (face value at Rs 10 each).

-The board has also recommended issue of bonus shares in the ratio of 3:1 — one new equity bonus share of Rs 10 each for every three existing equity shares of Rs 10 each fully paid-up, subject to the shareholders' approval.
+The company's board has recommended issue of bonus shares in the ratio of 1:3 — one new equity bonus share of Rs 10 each for every three existing equity share of Rs 10 each fully paid-up share held by the shareholders, subject to the shareholders' approval.

 The date on which such bonus shares shall be credited or dispatched will be informed to the stock exchanges in due course.